15 Tips For Keeping Cool In Bed

 Reader suggestions

-There have been some great suggestions from readers in the comments below, so I’ve started a list of the best ones.
+There have been some great suggestions from readers in the comments below, so I’ve started a list for future readers to check out.
 Thank you all for taking the time to share your ideas.

-• Soak and then freeze some socks to wear in the evening.
+• Cool some socks to wear in the evening.

-• Eat a Popsicle or frozen food before going to bed.
+• Eat a Popsicle before going to bed.

-• Put a cold towel on your head before and when in bed.
+• Put a cool towel on your head before and when in bed.

 • Move your mattress to the floor because heat rises.